 “Brief stand-up meetings are common, and team members are always congregating around someone’s monitor,” says Casey Schrock, Director of Facilities for the Intelligent Solutions Group.
 “We’re already pretty good at collaboration, but we’re trying to figure out how we can leverage space design to make us even better.”

 Looking for Insights

-Better collaboration at John Deere means easier, faster, and more frequent.
-Seamless would be good, too, the kind of interaction that happens naturally without forethought—without, for instance, a scrum team having to reserve a meeting room away from its work area.
+Better collaboration at John Deere means being easier, faster, and more frequent.
+Interaction has to be seamless and happen naturally.
+It shouldn't require forethought.
+A scrum team doesn't have time to reserve a meeting room away from their work area.

 During a visit to the Herman Miller Design Yard in Holland, Michigan, Schrock caught sight of a prototype that showed promise in supporting the work style John Deere envisioned for its scrum teams.
 Called Locale, the line springs from Herman Miller research that identified a growing preference for casual, continual, and convenient collaboration, while still acknowledging that even collaborators sometimes need to be solitary.

-As it happened, Herman Miller was seeking a customer to serve as a beta site for purposes of fine-tuning Locale; Schrock promptly volunteered John Deere.
+As it happened, Herman Miller was seeking a customer to serve as a beta site for the purpose of fine-tuning Locale; Schrock promptly volunteered John Deere.